samueleaton/sentry/README.md

 Now, for development, simply run sentry in your docker container, and it will rebuild the app from the docker container on any changes, without rebuilding the docker image/container.

 If you aren't using docker, no biggie, it still works.

+*I have filed and issue with the Crystal team about an inconsistency with incorrect child process numbers when running in docker...*

 ## Contributing